jbcoe/value_types/DRAFT.md

 object of type `Allocator` to allocate and free storage for the owned object as needed.

-3. Constructing an owned object with arguments `args...` using an allocator `a` means calling `allocator_traits<allocator_type>::rebind_traits<U>::construct(a, p, args...)` where `p` is a pointer obtained by calling `allocator_traits<allocator_type>::rebind_traits<U>::allocate` and `U` is either `allocator_type::value_type` or an internal type used by the polymorphic value.
+3. Constructing an owned object of type `U` with arguments `args...` using an allocator `a` means calling `allocator_traits<allocator_type>::rebind_traits<U>::construct(a, p, args...)` where `p` is a pointer obtained by calling `allocator_traits<allocator_type>::rebind_traits<U>::allocate` and `U` is either `allocator_type::value_type` or an internal type used by the polymorphic value.

-4. Copy constructors for a polymorphic type obtain an allocator by calling `allocator_traits<allocator_type>::select_on_container_copy_construction` on the allocator belonging to the polymorphic object being copied.
-Move constructors obtain an allocator by move construction from the allocator belonging to the object being moved.
-All other constructors for this type take a `const allocator_type& argument`. _[Note 3: If an invocation of a constructor uses the default value of an optional allocator argument, then the allocator type must support value-initialization. --end note]_ A copy of this allocator is used for any memory allocation and element construction performed by these constructors and by all member functions during the lifetime of each polymorphic value object, or until the allocator is replaced.
+4. `alloc` is used for any memory allocation and element construction performed by these constructors and by all member functions during the lifetime of each polymorphic value object, or until the allocator is replaced.
 The allocator may be replaced only via assignment or `swap()`.
 Allocator replacement is performed by copy assignment, move assignment, or swapping of the allocator only if (see [container.reqmts]):